 What’s in a name?
 Shakespeare famously claimed that, “A rose by any other name would smell as sweet.”
 That might be true, but a good name can make a big difference when it comes to the success of your small business.

 As a business owner, you’ll have to look at your business name every day.
 It will be on your website, social media channels, printed on your merchandise, and on your products, so make sure it’s one you’re proud of.
 If you rush into choosing a name for your business, you’ll probably have to rebrand down the track and this can be expensive.
-We’ve put this article together to help you workshop a business name you’re really happy with.

 What Makes a Good Business Name?

 There is no definitive way to measure whether a business name is good or bad.
 But, there are some key characteristics that are usually shared by good business names.